keyhankamyar/keyhankamyar.github.io/content/posts/tickvault-introduction.md

 The traditional solution? **Resampling.** Bucket the data into fixed time bins and handpick representative values.
 More manageable for humans, but riddled with problems:

+**The first problem: Hidden assumptions.**

 **❌ Event Loss:** Fast events compressed into one bucket lose critical detail.
 Multi-timeframe charts tried to help, but added complexity.

 **❌ Hidden Patterns:** Arbitrary bin widths (1-hour, 5-minute) can mask cyclical patterns your model needs to see.

 **❌ Feature Limitation:** OHLC (Open, High, Low, Close) throws away every tick between those four points—and the *order* of events.

+If you're training an ML model, why would you assume 1-hour bins are the optimal feature resolution?
+And even if hourly happens to work, why assume that Open, High, Low, Close captures what matters?
+You're throwing away every tick between those four points and the order of events.

+**The second problem: Broken backtests.**

-**❌ Broken Backtesting:** Your strategy enters at $1,850.23, exits at $1,850.89 (66-pip window).
+Your strategy enters at $1,850.23, exits at $1,850.89 (66-pip window).
 Stop-loss at $1,849.95.
 The hourly candle shows `[O: 1850.10, H: 1851.20, L: 1849.80, C: 1850.95]`.

 Did you hit take-profit at $1,850.89?
 Or did price drop to $1,849.95 first and stop you out? **The candle doesn't tell you.** You can't calculate actual risk, can't validate your strategy, can't trust your backtest.
 A single candle spanning $10 might hide a flash crash that stopped you out—but OHLC makes it look like smooth sailing.

-We had to make so many assumptions that we did not know if they are correct or not.
-If you're training an ML model, why would you assume 1-hour bins are the optimal feature resolution?
-And even if hourly happens to work, why assume that Open, High, Low, Close captures what matters?
-You're throwing away every tick between those four points and the order of events.

 If you're serious about modeling market dynamics, you need tick-level data.
 Everything else is a lossy approximation.